Olical/tm-challenge/README.md

    * addItem(roomId, description, weight, isFragile)
    * removeItem(itemId)
  * Components
-  * RoomEditor
+  * dashboard
-   * Room (rooms can be edited, if it doesn't have an ID it will create on write)
+   * room (rooms can be edited, if it doesn't have an ID it will create on write)
-    * Item (items can be edited, if it doesn't have an ID it will create on write, just like rooms)
+    * item (items can be edited, if it doesn't have an ID it will create on write, just like rooms)
-  * Manifest
-   * ItemsGroup
+  * manifest